prebid/prebid.github.io/prebid-server/developers/add-new-bidder-java.md

 - If you support COPPA, add `coppa_supported: true`.
 Default is false.
 - If you support the [supply chain](/dev-docs/modules/schain.html) feature, add `schain_supported: true`.
 Default is false.
 - If your bidder doesn't work well with safeframed creatives, add `safeframes_ok: false`.
 This will alert publishers to not use safeframed creatives when creating the ad server entries for your bidder.
 No default.
+- If your bidder supports mobile apps, set `pbs_app_supported`: true.
+No default value.
 - If your bidder supports deals, set `bidder_supports_deals: true`.
 No default value.
 - If you're a member of Prebid.org, add `prebid_member: true`.
 Default is false.